bywatersolutions/devs.bywatersolutions.com/source/_posts/2021-12-01-routing-list-in-serials.md

 ---
 ## Routing Lists are not currently Editable.

 Allow Routing Lists to be managed in Notices & Slips.
-Allow them to customized  with notes or news or borrower information.
+Allow them to be customized with notes or news or borrower information.